NOAK Observatory (L02)

 C-type CME detected by STEREO A / GOES / SOHO.

-Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the CME may impact Juice (minor impact).
-The leading edge of the CME will reach Juice at 2025-09-15T04:30Z (plus minus 7 hours).
+Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that this CME may affect Solar Orbiter and STEREO A. The leading edge of the CME will reach Solar Orbiter at 2025-10-17T04:32Z and STEREO A at 2025-10-17T20:32Z (plus minus 7 hours).

 ## Notes: